jmatsu/repro-kotlin-dsl-bug-gradle-plugin-written-in-groovy/README.md

+This happened due to Groovy's dynamic compilation with Kotlin 1.3's type inference algorithm. ref: https://github.com/gradle/gradle/issues/22529

+We can take the following actions.

+- Use static typed JVM language
+- Use CompileStatic annotation in Groovy

+---

 As for Kotlin DSL, A build function that take an Action interface may fail depending on Gradle versions if it's originally written in Groovy.

 ```gradle